All Episodes

 So it's like, hey, Picasso beat his wife, so you can never appreciate any of his paintings.

-It's like that doesn't really make sense.
+It's like, that doesn't really make sense.

 Obviously, it really went away.

-So obviously, whatever was done and uh um uh was was effective.
+So obviously whatever was done was effective.

-What do you remember what the exact process was for how that was rectified?
+Do you remember what the exact process was for how that was rectified?

 Was it one session?